 Intel commends the AI developers who contributed their time and talent to help improve diagnosis and treatment for this life-threatening disease.
-Committed to helping scale AI solutions through the developer community, Intel makes AI training and tools broadly accessible through Intel® AI Academy.
+Committed to helping scale AI solutions through the developer community, Intel makes AI training and tools broadly accessible through Intel® AI Developer Program.

 Take part as AI drives the next big wave of computing, delivering solutions that create, use and analyze the massive amounts of data that are generated every minute.

-Sign up with Intel AI Academy to get the latest tools, optimized frameworks, and training for artificial intelligence, machine learning, and deep learning.
+Sign up with Intel® AI Developer Program to get the latest tools, optimized frameworks, and training for artificial intelligence, machine learning, and deep learning.